0xFireWolf/RealtekCardReader/README.md

 Please read [FAQs](Docs/FAQ.md) carefully before asking any questions.
 Please use the issue template before submitting any code-level issues.
 Please clearly indicate your chip model, device ID and revision number and attach the kernel log in your issue.
+Please make sure that your kernel log is complete.
+Issues without any details will be closed and left unanswered.

 ### Developers
 You are welcome to submit pull requests to improve this driver.